“If I read this twenty years ago I’d already be retired.”

 That’s a difference (loss to you) of $153,021.13.

-Granted, the above doesn’t take everything into consideration – I’m keeping it simple.
+Granted, the above doesn’t consider everything – I’m keeping it simple.
 But you get the point of this little exercise.

 - The more money you have saved for retirement,